-DIVORCE CASES WHEN THERE ARE SPECIAL NEEDS
+DIVORCE CASES WHEN THERE ARE CHILDREN WITH SPECIAL NEEDS

-Our firm has substantial experience handling divorces where children have special needs.
+At Nova Legal Professionals, our firm has substantial experience handling divorces where children have special needs.
 Corrie was recognized by the American Academy of Matrimonial Lawyers for her work in preparing the booklet “Navigating the Divorce Process When You Have a Child with Special Needs.”

 Generally, child support and custody end when a child emancipates.
 However, some parents of children with special needs will find themselves having to deal with lifelong considerations for their child and possibly even co-parenting well beyond what a typical family does.
 Because of this possibility, other types of experts, such as a financial advisor or trusts and estates attorney, may need to be brought in to assess the situation with your family law attorney.
 If you have a child with special needs, it is also important that you have an attorney that understands how child support, equitable distribution and life insurance may negatively impact government benefits unless they are paid in the form of a special needs trust.